DeniSaya/hierarchy-tree-generator/README.md

 - A typescript library that generates a tree based on a json

 # setup
+Import librabry as below:
   import hierarchyTreeGenerator from 'hierarchy-tree-generator';

+and call it with your #data structure hierarchyTreeGenerator(children);

-# graphic
+# graphic example
 ```
 Warehouse Manager
 ├── Warehouse Officer